cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Multi-Chassis_Link_Aggregation_-_MLAG.md

 ## Peer Link Interfaces and the protodown State

-<span id="src-8362677_indexterm-1E036006E16D93852EF12DCE8E911CB4">In
-</span><span id="src-8362677_indexterm-57DFE8F100D03E605160543C9C16D896">addition
-</span><span id="src-8362677_indexterm-307C1977AD5B75F7D7F6DD574CE3C0F3">to
-</span>the standard UP and DOWN administrative states, an interface that
-is a member of an MLAG bond can also be in a `protodown` state.
+In addition to the standard UP and DOWN administrative states, an interface that is a member of an MLAG bond can also be in a `protodown` state.
 When MLAG detects a problem that might result in connectivity issues such as traffic black-holing or a network meltdown if the link carrier was left in an UP state, it can put that interface into `protodown` state.
 Such connectivity issues include:

   - When the peer link goes down but the peer switch is up (that is, the backup link is active).